hhvm/user-documentation/guides/hack/03-expressions-and-operators/53-instanceof.md

 **The use of `instanceof` has been deprecated; use operator [`is`](is.md) instead.**
+**It does NOT exist in HHVM 4.15 and up and will result in a parse error.**

 Operator `instanceof` determines if the variable designated by its left-hand operand is an object having the type specified by the right-hand one.
 It returns a `bool` result.
 For example: